tg1482/priomptipy/README.md

 ## Contributions

+This library was co-authored by Tanmay Gupta and Samarth Makhija, the founders of Quarkle.
 We warmly welcome contributions to PriomptiPy.
 The project is open-source under the MIT license, encouraging a collaborative and innovative community.